Thinkful-Ed/node-sql-sequelize-lessons/content/1.1.4/content.md

 The principle of *referential integrity* holds that when you have a foreign key like `restaurant_id` that refers to a different row, you should never end up with a `restaurant_id` for a non-existent restaurant.

-Here's that behavior was achieved when originally setting up this database:
+Here's how that behavior was achieved when originally setting up this database:

 ```sql
 CREATE TABLE grades (